-Once you have that contact established, and you and the professor have come to an agreement on what you will do, fill out the attached undergraduate research form, have your faculty advisor sign it (professor or grad student), attach a short write up explaining the nature of your research, and bring the form to your academic advisor.
-The forms are online at http://bme.gatech.edu/bme/undergrad-forms and also in a tray outside the Academic Offices.
+Once you have that contact established, and you and the professor have come to an agreement on what you will do, fill out the attached undergraduate research form, have your faculty advisor sign it (professor or grad student), include a short write up explaining the nature of your research, and bring the form to your academic advisor.
+The forms are online at http://bme.gatech.edu/bme/undergrad-forms and also located in the red folders in our advising offices.
 Once you have turned in the form, a permit will be put in the system for you, which kicks out an email with the CRN number that allows you to register for the research.
 Associate Chair Dr. Joe Le Doux does not need to sign the form.
 Students register research for credit with either BMED 2699 (freshmen/sophomores) or BMED 4699 (juniors/seniors), based on your current hours.